You are a worker

 Wallonia only issues work permits.
 It doesn’t issue any national numbers, residence permits, or orders to leave the territory.
 Click here for further information on these subjects.

-If you reside abroad, once your permit has been granted:
+If you reside abroad, once authorisation has been granted:

-You receive a visa through the diplomatic post to cross the borders.
+- You will receive a visa via the diplomatic post to cross the border.